Health & Illness

-The Snohomish Health District Child Care Health Outreach program helps child care owners and workers with the challenge of preventing illness and maintaining sanitary child care environments.
+The Snohomish County Health Department Child Care Health Outreach program helps child care owners and workers with the challenge of preventing illness and maintaining sanitary child care environments.
 We offer on-site visits and consultations, distance learning classes, and resources.

 Illnesses in child care

 When to send a child or worker home: Exclusion guidelines

 Telling public health & parents about an illness

 Child care providers are required by law to report certain diseases called notifiable conditions to Snohomish County Health Department.
 If the disease is on the list of notifiable conditions, or if there is a cluster of any illness suggesting a possible outbreak, it should be formally reported to the Communicable Disease program at 425.339.3503.